EmmanuelNika/quarkus-applications/inventory-resteasy-reactive/README.md

-# Hibernate with Panache and RESTEasy Reactive
+# Inventory Valuation Application (Hibernate with Panache and RESTEasy Reactive)

 This is a minimal CRUD service exposing a couple of endpoints over REST so you can play with it from an application of your own preference.